Leo-godel/Project-S-data-preparation/README.md

 # Project-S-data-preparation
-Data preparation for Project-S ( Astronomy Project)
+Data preparation for Project-S (Astronomy Project)

 ## Group member:
 Zheyu Lu
 Rui Liu
 Shuqi Xu

 ## Data Format
-There are three datasets: 1_North_Europe.rar, 2_Brazil and 3_China.
+There are three datasets: 1_Berkeley.rar, 2_Shanghai.rar, and 3_Sydney.rar.
+In each of these compressed file, you will find four files: Moon.dat, Sun_A.dat, Sun_B.dat, and local_pos_on_earth.png.

 These datasets are named after the location of the observer.
-For example, 3_China is the dataset that records information observed from a location in China.
-Each dataset contains four file.
+For example, 2_Shanghai contains data observed by an observer whose location is roughly at Shanghai, China.
+The exact longitude and latitude information of the observer can be found in local_pos_on_earth.png.

-There is also a text file called raw_picture_data, which contains a link to the raw picture data we used to generate these information.
+There is also a text file called Raw_picture_data.txt, which contains a link to the raw picture data we used to generate these information.

 ### local_pos_on_earth
 The png file called local_pos_on_earth.png records the observation point on earth, including the latitude and longtitude.

-### SunA, SunB
+### Sun_A, Sun_B
-SunA.dat and SunB.dat records the observation information of SunA and SunB.
+Sun_A.dat and Sun_B.dat contains the observation information of the two stars SunA and SunB in our binary star solar system.
-For each file, the record follows the format below: time direction_degree height_degree
+For each file, the record follows the format below:
+Figure index, Time, Direction(azimuthal angle), Height(polar angle), Apparent size

+1. Figure index indicates the corresponding figure for generating this line of data.
-Time is the information recording the standard time (No time zone difference).
+2. Time is the absolute time in our fictional universe(No time zone difference).
-Direction_degree is the information about azimuth angle of Sun observed from the location.
+3. Direction is the azimuthal angle of the Sun observed from the given location in spherical coordinates.
-height_degree is the information about altitude angle of Sun observed from the location.
+4. Height is the polar angle of the Sun observed from the given location in spherical coordinates.

-For time, the format is year month day hour min sec
-For direction_degree and height_degree, the format is degree minute second
+For Time, the format in the file is: year month day hour minute second For Direction, Height, and Apparent size, the format in the file is: degree minute second

 ### Moon
-The format is almost the same with SunA and SunB.
-The only difference is there is an additional phase column, which is a number between 0 and 1, recording the moon phase.
+The format is the same as that of Sun_A.dat and Sun_B.dat except that there is an additional data column recording the phase of moon.
+The phase of moon should be a number between 0 and 1.
+However, due to the not high recognition rate of the Optical Character Recognition(OCR) package we are using, this column contains some invalid data.